ceramicSoda/WebGLtemplate/README.md

 # WebGLtemplate

-Simple WebGL template with some geometry generation functions
+Simple WebGL library for geometry and some basic OpenGL functions